Stuycs-K/final-project-10-he-alvin-young-timothy/PRESENTATION.md

 - [ ] Install stegsolve 🦖
 - [ ] Using `generator.pde`, generate your desired text upon a white background 🖋️
 - [ ] With your generated image from `encoder.pde`, create three images: the original, the edited version, and the hidden version 🖼️
-- [ ] Utilize key binds to cycle between the modes for encryption: 0-7 changes the encryption plane, and ENTER swaps between your images 🔃
+- [ ] Utilize key binds to cycle between encryption modes: 0-7 changes the encryption plane, and ENTER swaps between your images 🔃
 - [ ] Place your hidden image into stegsolve to watch your message appear before your very eyes 👀
 - [ ] Have fun! :tada: